It’s time for Breast Cancer Awareness Month to grow up!

 This might be BCAM’s biggest failure of all.

-I believe most people want more.
-I believe most people want a truthful, complete, non-edited-down and not overly-pinktified version of breast cancer awareness.
+I think most people want more.
+Most people want a truthful, complete, non-edited-down and not overly-pinktified version of breast cancer awareness.

 People can handle the truth.

-When did you first hear or learn about metastatic breast cancer?
+When did you first learn about metastatic breast cancer?

 If you are living with metastatic breast cancer, do you feel there is a stigma to a stage 4 diagnosis?